Haiquan-27/SSH-Panel/README.md

 ## quick button:
 * `[I]` :show server infomation
-* `[R]` :refresh ans sync file list
+* `[R]` :refresh and sync file list
 * `[E]` :edit settings
 * `[?]` :help
-you can click the `[...]` button on the right side of the directory or file to view infomation, delete or create a new one
+you can click the `[...]` button on the right side of the directory or file to view attribute, delete or create a new one

 # Feedback
 welcome report issues and commit code.